-The Town will not extend shoreline jurisdiction to encompass critical area buffers that otherwise extend outside of the minimum shoreline jurisdiction.
+The City of Palouse will not extend shoreline jurisdiction to encompass critical area buffers that otherwise extend outside of the minimum shoreline jurisdiction.

-- 3. The extent of shoreline jurisdiction is indicated on the Official Shoreline Map available for review with the Clerk Treasurer and attached as Appendix C. The purpose of the Official Shoreline Map is to identify Environment Designations (Section 3.2 below).
-The maps only approximately identify or depict the lateral extent of shoreline jurisdiction.
+- 3. The extent of shoreline jurisdiction is indicated on the Official Shoreline Map available for review at City Hall.
+The purpose of the Official Shoreline Map is to identify Environment Designations (Section 3.3 below).
+The map only approximately identifies or depicts the lateral extent of shoreline jurisdiction.
 The actual lateral extent of the shoreline jurisdiction shall be determined on a site-specific basis based on the location of the ordinary high water mark (OHWM), floodway, floodplain, and presence of associated wetlands. - 4.
-In circumstances where shoreline jurisdiction does not include an entire parcel, only that portion of the parcel within shoreline jurisdiction and any use, activity or development proposed within shoreline jurisdiction on that portion of the parcel is subject to this Shoreline Master Program.

-- B. General Shoreline Use Preferences - 1.
+In circumstances where shoreline jurisdiction does not include an entire parcel, only that portion of the parcel within shoreline jurisdiction and any use, activity or development proposed within shoreline jurisdiction on that portion of the parcel is subject to this Shoreline Master Program. - B. General Shoreline Use Preferences - 1.
 This SMP adopts the following policy provided in RCW 90.58.020, and fully implements it to the extent of its authority under this SMP: